 - Primary Contact

 Note: MDOT does not provide crowd control or traffic enforcement.
-These functions are to be coordinated through the applicable local governmental agency.
+These functions are to be coordinated through the applicable local government agency.

-For additional information on accessing and obtaining a construction permit, please see the MDOT Permit Gateway.
+For additional information on accessing and obtaining a construction permit, visit MDOT Permit Gateway.

-In addition to receiving a permit, advance notice of activity shall be submitted to MDOT five (5) to twenty-one (21) days prior to the permitted activity in the Construction Permit System through MDOT Permit Gateway.
+In addition to receiving a permit, advance notice of activity shall be submitted to MDOT 5 to 21 days prior to the permitted activity in the Construction Permit System through MDOT Permit Gateway.

-For more information or questions regarding obtaining permits for commercial filming in the Right-of-Way, please contact the applicable TSC in your area found.
+For more information or questions regarding obtaining permits for commercial filming in MDOT ROW, contact the applicable MDOT Transportation Service Center.